 proposing organization.
 Electronic proposals may be submitted via the NASA

 to submit a proposal in response to this ROSES NRA must be registered with

 NSPIRES; organizations that intend to submit proposals via Grants.gov must be

 registered with Grants.gov, in addition to being registered with NSPIRES.
 Such

 registration must identify the authorized organizational representative(s) who

 will submit the electronic proposal.
-All principal
+All principal investigators and other

 Details of the solicited programs are given in the Appendices of this ROSES

-Tables 2 and 3 of this ROSES NRA.
-Table 2, organized by due date, can be found
+2 and 3 of this ROSES NRA.
+Table 2, organized by due date, can be found at

-to the electronic notification system there for additional new
+subscribe to the electronic notification system there for additional new

-programs or amendments to this ROSES NRA through February 2014, at which time
+programs or amendments to this ROSES NRA through February 2015, at which time

 release of a subsequent ROSES NRA is planned.
 A web archive (and RSS feed) for

 Further information about specific program elements may be obtained from the